 - Before going out to eat – mix with water (to help with satiety and prevent overindulging)

 - After a workout – mix with water

 Many people are in a rush at breakfast and then struggle all day when they miss this important meal.
 A great option is to whip up a breakfast smoothie you can consume on the go.
-Create a blend using liquid, protein powder, some fats and fruit and or vegetables so it is both nutritious and filling.
+Create a blend using liquid, protein powder, some fats like avocado and fruit and/or vegetables so it is both nutritious and filling.
 This makes for a convenient, nutrient-dense way to fuel up.